okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 The inline hook guides use [HTTP Basic Authentication](/books/api-security/authn/api-authentication-options/#http-basic-authentication) to authenticate the Okta inline hook API calls received by your Glitch external service.
 In your Okta org, you must encode the Glitch project username and password credentials in Base64 and add them as the **Authentication secret** when you activate the inline hook.
 Ensure that you add the scheme `Basic ` (including a space) as a prefix to the **Authentication secret** value.

 For example, the credential pair used in the inline hook examples is `admin:supersecret`, which encoded in Base64 is `YWRtaW46c3VwZXJzZWNyZXQ=`.
-Adding the scheme to this value, creates the inline hook **Authentication secret** value: `Basic YWRtaW46c3VwZXJzZWNyZXQ=`.
+Adding the scheme to this value creates the inline hook **Authentication secret** value: `Basic YWRtaW46c3VwZXJzZWNyZXQ=`.

 After including the `npm` packages, add the following code snippet in your project.